Candler County Vehicle Impound Guide

 After Retrieval

-• Report damage to the impound lot manager: Report any damage to the impound lot manager immediately and obtain a written record of your report.
+- Report any damage to the lot manager in writing: Report any damage to the impound lot manager immediately and obtain a written record of your report before you drive away.